Art colony: California

 Carmel Arts and Crafts Club Hall in 1907 California.

 James Franklin Devendorf was one of the founders of the Carmel Arts and Crafts Club to support artistic works.
 The artists at Carmel-by-the-Sea, California coalesced in 1905 and incorporated their art gallery and meeting rooms a year later as the Carmel Arts and Crafts Club.
 They staged annual and special exhibitions, which attracted distinguished visiting artists from across the country, and provided professional instruction in painting, sculpture, and crafts.
 At the urging of his former student Jennie V. Cannon, William Merritt Chase was persuaded to teach his last summer school here in 1914.
 Between 1919 and ca.1948 it was the largest art colony on the Pacific Coast of the United States.
-In 1927, the Carmel Art Association replaced the Arts and Crafts Club and thrives today as the nexus of for the art community on the Peninsula of Monterey, California and Big Sur.
+In 1927, the Carmel Art Association replaced the Arts and Crafts Club and thrives today as the nexus for the art community on the Peninsula of Monterey, California and Big Sur.
 The Carmel Art Institute was established in 1938, and included among its instructors Armin Hansen and Paul Dougherty.
 John Cunningham began at the Institute when he helped teach a painting class for Hansen when he fell ill.
 In 1940, Hansen and the Whitman transferred ownership of the institute to Cunningham and his wife.